-Interventions Rationale (a) Convey an accepting attitude and These interventions increase feelings of selfunconditional positive regard.
-Make brief, worth and facilitate a trusting relationship. frequent contacts.
-Be honest and keep all promises. (b) Attend group activities with the patient The presence of a trusted individual provides that may be frightening for him. emotional security. ordered by the physician monitor for Anti-anxiety medications help to reduce the level of anxiety in most individuals, thereby facilitating interaction with others.
-Maladaptive behaviour such as withdrawal symptoms of increasing anxiety and and suspiciousness are manifested during techniques to interrupt the response (e.g. the relaxation exercises, thought stopping). times of increased anxiety. (e) Give recognition and positive To enhance self-esteem and encourage reinforcement for voluntary interactions with repetition of acceptable behaviours. others.
+Interventions Rationale (a) Convey an accepting attitude and These interventions increase feelings unconditional positive regard.
+Make of self-worth and facilitate a trusting brief, frequent contacts.
+Be honest relationship. and keep all promises. (b) Attend group activities with the The presence of a trusted individual patient that may be frightening for provides emotional security. him. (c) Administer anti-anxiety Anti-anxiety medications help to medications as ordered by the reduce the level of anxiety in most physician monitor for effectiveness individuals, thereby facilitating and adverse affects. interaction with others. (d) Discuss with the patient signs and Maladaptive behaviour such as symptoms of increasing anxiety and withdrawal and suspiciousness are techniques to interrupt the response manifested during times of increased (e.g. the relaxation exercises, thought anxiety. stopping). (e) Give recognition and positive To enhance self-esteem and reinforcement for voluntary encourage repetition of acceptable interactions with others. behaviours.

-3.8 Generalized anxiety disorder
+Generalized anxiety disorder